rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 the binding mode specifier (`mut`, `move`, `ref`, or `ref mut`) and is described by the following table.
 If the entry into the table is followed by an exclamation mark in parentheses, a warning is emitted.
-The symbol “-//-” indicates that the entry is the same as the entry to the right, excluding whether it emits a warning ((!)).
+The symbol “-//-” indicates that the entry is the same as the entry to the left, excluding whether it emits a warning ((!)).

 | ↓specifier | →default = move   | reference | mutable reference |